-Although the use of alcoholic beverages is prohibited on property and in buildings owned or controlled by The University of Texas System or any of its institutions, the Chancellor of The UT System or the president of an institution may waive this prohibition with respect to any event sponsored by The UT System or any of its institutions.
-This does not apply to areas that are licensed under state law for the sale and service of alcoholic beverages, to a special use facility during use by a non-institutional individual, group, association or corporation for purposes permitted by the Regents' Rules and Regulations Series 8106, or to property, buildings or facilities that are occupied by a third party pursuant to a written lease or occupancy agreement that does not specifically exclude alcoholic beverages.
+Although the use of alcoholic beverages is prohibited on property and in buildings owned or controlled by UT System or any of its institutions, the Chancellor of UT System or the president of an institution may waive this prohibition with respect to any event sponsored by UT System or any of its institutions.
+This does not apply to areas that are licensed under state law for the sale and service of alcoholic beverages, to a special use facility during use by a non-institutional individual, group, association or corporation for purposes permitted by Regents' Rules and Regulations Rule 80106: Special Use Facilities, or to property, buildings or facilities that are occupied by a third party pursuant to a written lease or occupancy agreement that does not specifically exclude alcoholic beverages.

 Anyone violating alcohol or substance policies may be subject to sanctions by MD Anderson.
-For more information on MD Anderson penalties regarding alcohol usage, refer to the following:
+For more information on MD Anderson penalties regarding alcohol use, refer to the following:

-MD Anderson Institutional Policy ADM0108, Alcoholic Beverages Policy (best viewed in Chrome)
+MD Anderson Institutional Policy ADM0108, Alcoholic Beverages Policy (best viewed in Chrome); and

-MD Anderson Institutional Policy ADM0278, Drug-Free Campus & Workplace (best viewed in Chrome)
+MD Anderson Institutional Policy ADM0278, Drug-Free Campus & Workplace Policy (best viewed in Chrome).